cvidhyac/learn-ai/notes/building-conversations.md

   field_one | field_two | field_three
   When the user asks questions unrelated to formatting, respond with 'I am not allowed to answer'
   ```
-* User -> Context required for new input
+* User -> Context required for new input, interpreted by LLM before coming up with a response

 For example: